-In closing, these are a few places that might be less compelling to the independent traveller (if you ask me)…
+In closing, these are a few places that might be less interesting to the independent traveller (if you ask me)…

 - Patong (and much of Phuket).
 Overdeveloped, overpriced and, well… full of idiots.
 Within minutes after arriving I saw a drunk shirtless man stumble into a McDonald’s repeatedly yelling “GIVE ME A FUCKING BURGER!”.
 This basically set the tone for Patong, and I didn’t feel much at home here.

 - Koh Samui – a beautiful island, though most people fly in here directly and don’t leave their upmarket resorts, making the island a little uninteresting if you’re not on a package holiday.
-Go to nearby Koh Tao for a vibrant/developed but still pleasant island.
+Go to nearby Koh Tao for better vibes.